 The SEEC video wall, located in the south atrium, is made up of nine 55-inch 1080p (aka Full HD, 1920x1080) displays arranged in 3x3 format.
 The resulting screen (canvas) is 165-inches in 16:9 format (aspect ratio approximately 1.78:1).
-The canvas is 5760 pixels wide by 3240 pixels high, this equates to a native 6K UHD resolution.
+The canvas is 5760 pixels wide by 3240 pixels high, this equates to a native 6K UHD resolution (18.7 megapixels).

 Content is configured and delivered to the video wall using Matrox MuraControl for Windows video wall management software.
 A single layout can be displayed at a time.
 Layouts contain windows and windows contain sources.
 The software treats the video wall as a single screen, just like the screen for your computer.
-Windows can be positioned anywhere, they can overlap, and they can be cropped.
-Sources and layouts can be scheduled to cycle at set intervals.

 SOS Explorer™ (SOSx)